yhoogstrate/fuma/README.md

 #### Set shrinkage ####

 The priciple of *set shrinkage* occurs when the returning gene set contain is the intersect of the two sets; contains only those genes that overlap.
-Consider two example fusion genes that have the following (left) gene sets:
+Consider two example fusion genes that have the following gene sets:

 	Fusion1: GeneA, GeneB, GeneC
 	                  |      |
 	Fusion2:        GeneB, GeneC, GeneD, GeneE

-Assume that the right gene set is also matches, the fusion is considered a match and the merged fusion gene should contain a new left- and right gene set.
-We can choose to use those genes that are only present in both, which are *GeneB* and *GeneC*.
-Consequently, genes *GeneA*, *GeneD* and *GeneE* are taken out of the merged fusion gene.
+The fusion genes are considered to be a match and the merged fusion gene should contain a new gene set.
+The intersect of the gene sets of *Fusion1* and *Fusion2* is (*GeneB*, *GeneC*).
+Hence, genes *GeneA*, *GeneD* and *GeneE* are taken out of the merged fusion.

-Whenever we continue matching with e.g. Fusion3:
+When we continue matching with e.g. Fusion3:

 	Fusion1,2*:     GeneB, GeneC
 	                  |
 	Fusion3:        GeneB,        GeneD

-Both fusion genes have only *GeneB* in common, and the merged fusion gene will thus only contain *Geneb*.
-So, have now also lost *GeneC*. *GeneB* is the only gene shared in all three fusion genes, but it may be important to know that *GeneC* was shared in two of fusion genes.
-This information is lost because of the nature of the overlap matching approach in combination with returning only the overlap.
-We refer to this as the set shrinkage issue, which is the implemented method for overlap based matching.
-Note that when the subset approach was used, not all fusion genes would not have been considered indentical.
+Both fusion genes have only *GeneB* in common, and the merged fusion gene will thus only contain *GeneB*.
+So *GeneC* is now also lost, although it was present in *Fusion1* and *Fusion2*. *GeneB* is the only gene shared in all three fusion genes, but it may be important to know that *GeneC* was shared in two of fusion genes.
+This information is lost because of the nature of the overlap matching approach in combination with returning the intersect.
+We refer to this as the set shrinkage issue.
+Note that the intersect is the implemented method for overlap based matching.
+When the subset approach was used instead, Fusion3 would not have been considered a match with the merged fusion gene *Fusion1,2*.

 #### Set expansion ####

- -- Be aware that this illustratates a methodology and that **this is not actually implemented in FuMa**. --
+ -- Be aware that the following example illustratates a methodology and that **this is not actually implemented in FuMa**. --

 When a merged fusion gene would contain the union of the genes, we would encounter a so called set expansion which will introduce order and iteration depentent results.
 To illustrate the problem of set expansion, imagine the following breakpoints: